 Maintaining a balanced, healthy diet is one of the best ways to avoid diabetes.
 Eating lots of fruits, vegetables, and whole grains will ensure that your diet is full of the nutrients that will keep you healthy.
 Avoid excessive amounts of sugar, and cut down on sweet drinks like coca cola.
 Exercising regularly is another easy thing you can do that will have a big effect on your health and wellness, improving your blood circulation, lowering blood sugar levels, regulating weight, increasing energy levels, and lowering your risk of diabetes.
 Finally, it’s important to visit your doctor regularly to monitor your health and catch the early warning signs of diabetes.

 Diabetes is quickly becoming a national problem, with nearly 30 million Americans living with diabetes!
 If you’re diabetic, it’s recommended that you get routine hearing tests, regardless of your age.
 Since diabetics are twice as likely to have hearing loss, monitoring your hearing health is a must.

 Hearing loss is often a gradual process, allowing you to adjust the way you hear without you even realizing it.
 Make sure you know the signs of hearing loss, so you can seek treatment as soon as you notice you’re having trouble hearing.
 Common signs of hearing loss include difficulty following conversations, trouble hearing over the phone, accusing people of talking too softly, and always turning up the volume on the TV or radio.

-If you believe you have hearing loss, visit us today at Fidelity Hearing Centers for a hearing assessment, and to learn more about your treatment options.
+If you believe you have hearing loss, visit us today at Fidelity Hearing Center for a hearing assessment, and to learn more about your treatment options.